rangertaha/urlinsane/docs/blog.md

 # Algorithms
-Typo algoryhms exploit typing errors and linguistic manipulation to generate named variants.
+Typo algoryhms exploit typing errors and linguistic patterns to generate named variants.

 These algorithms can be classified based on the way they manipulate names or tokens.